NFL DFS picks, lineup advice, sleepers for Chiefs vs. Lions on 'Sunday Night Football'

 Top NFL DFS picks for Lion vs. Chiefs

-One of McClure's top NFL DFS picks for 'Sunday Night Football' is Kansas City quarterback Patrick Mahomes.
+One of McClure's top NFL DFS picks for 'Sunday Night Football' is Kansas City quarterback Patrick Mahomes, who has an over/under of 262.5 passing yards.
 The former Texas Tech standout remains one of the premier fantasy quarterbacks in the NFL today.
 Mahomes has thrown for at least 26 touchdowns in each of his seven full seasons as Kansas City's starter.

 In 2025, Mahomes has gotten off to another solid start.
 He enters Week 6 with 1,257 yards, eight touchdowns, and two interceptions.
 The three-time NFL MVP has been more active with his legs in 2025, rushing for 190 yards and three touchdowns -- both team highs -- through five games.
 See who else to roster here.